A Robust Model-Based Approach for Continuous-Time Policy Evaluation with Unknown L\'evy Process Dynamics: Introduction

 The remainder of the paper is organized as follows. \Cref{sec:framework} presents the notation and problem setup, introducing the CTPE problem along with the necessary SDE and PDE tools.
 In \Cref{sec:numerical_methods}, we describe our numerical approaches for recovering stochastic dynamics and evaluating policies.
 Specifically, we introduce a novel tail correction technique designed to enhance the accuracy and robustness of L\'evy process recovery.
 A theoretical error bound is also given for policy evaluation.
-Numerical results are provided in \Cref{sec:numerical_experiments}, followed by conclusions in \Cref{sec:conclusion}.
+Numerical results, including a real-data BTC experiment, are provided in \Cref{sec:numerical_experiments}, followed by conclusions in \Cref{sec:conclusion}.